 Coastal Backpacking trails in British Columbia

 Here are six coastal BC backpacking trips that offer a great alternative to the West Coast Trail, with more solitude, fewer fees and no reservation required.
-Some I have done, a few I hope to hike soon and the others remain on my bucket list (for now).
+I have hiked most of these trails and the remaining couple are in my soon-to-hike plans!

 The Cape Scott Trail is as challenging as it is interesting.
 Despite the majority of the trail is mostly flat, it is not quite a walk in the park.
 Hikers must be prepared to transverse giant fallen trees, slippery boardwalks and swathes of mud.